 Passarella & Associates’ FAA Qualified Airport Wildlife Biologist can provide wildlife hazard consulting services to airports.
-Our staff is knowledgeable of FAA environmental regulations and requirements which includes various FAA Advisory Circulars (AC); Certalerts; Memorandum of Agreements and Understandings; wildlife hazard manuals and guidebooks; and TITLE 14 – Aeronautics and Space, Part 139 – Certification of Airports, Sub-Part 139.337 – Wildlife hazard management.
+Our staff is knowledgeable of FAA environmental regulations and requirements which includes various FAA Advisory Circulars (AC); Certalerts; Memorandum of Agreements and Understandings; and wildlife hazard manuals and guidebooks.
 We are experienced with airport security procedures when conducting field work within the Aircraft Operations Area.
 Our team can provide the expertise it takes to guide an airport in finding an acceptable balance between aviation and wildlife.

 Wildlife Hazard Assessments